ALEX MANOS HEALTH & PERFORMANCE

 Creating a list of our values so we can align our behaviour with what’s important for us.

-We will also explore the importance of mastery, optimism and positive-psychology, self-complexity and psychological flexibility – two key terms when discussing mental resilience.
+We will also explore the importance of mastery, optimism and positive-psychology, and psychological flexibility – two key terms when discussing mental resilience.

-Session One: Positive Psychology and building resilience.
+Session One: Positive Psychology, optimism, and cognitive behavioural coaching.

 “The ability to generate positive emotion and the ability to recover from negative emotion.”